tkerscher/theia/docs/pipeline/components.md

     bias.
 It depends on the simulated case basis whether this is acceptable.
     Optionally, the tracer can include direct lighting contributions if supported by both the light source and camera.

+An odd entry in this category is the `SceneBackwardTargetTracer`: It does not complete light paths by connecting them to a lightsource, but by intersecting an object whose material has the `LIGHT_SOURCE` flag set.
+These intersection are also used for creating hits instead of the ones sampled by the camera.
+This tracer can be used for simulating detector or geometries independent of a light source.

 ### Direct Light Tracer